-Determining Candidates Knowledge, Skills, and Dispositions

-Stage Assessing/Determining Candidates Knowledge, Skills, and ~5 Dispositions Benchmark I Preparation for Candidacy Formal application for admission to the Educator Preparation Program (EPP) Official transcript with 30 hours earned with an overall "B" 3.0 GPA Program coursework is at or above a "B" grade level Current in all financial obligation to the College At Admission: Pre-Candidate Assessment Background check application Have a minimum of 12 college hours Complete 12 or 15 (only Math & Science) credits in Content and education courses as prescribed in the respective chosen area of teacher certification.
-Wiley College Admission to EPP Normally at the 60 hours Provide evidence of Code of Ethics training (signatures required)- and FERPA Form in EDUC 2310 Introduction to Teaching or EDUC 3306 Education Seminar.
-Complete a qualifying interview Stage Assessing/Determining Candidates Knowledge, Skills, and Dispositions Benchmark II The Teacher Candidate- Candidate Assessment Pass the TExES PPR and content specific Early Childhood majors must pass the TExES PPR, content specific, and the Science of Teaching Reading (STR) Maintain at least a 3.00 GPA Complete all program coursework at or above a "B" grade.
-Complete at least 55 hours of field-based experiences/observations Submit TExES scores for all exams Advancement- (Candidacy) to Student Teach Pass the Federal criminal background check process Provide evidence of Code of Ethics training (signatures required) Submit a professional portfolio 100 hour
+Determining Candidates Knowledge, Skills, and Dispositions Stage Assessing/Determining Candidates Knowledge, Skills, and Dispositions Benchmark I Formal application for admission to the Educator Preparation Preparation for Program (EPP) Candidacy • Official transcript with 30 hours earned with an overall "C" 2.75 GPA Program coursework is at or above a "C" grade level.
+Current in all financial obligation to the College At Admission: Background check application Pre-Candidate Have a minimum of 12 college hours.
+Assessment • Complete 12 or 15 (only Math & Science) credits in Content and education courses as prescribed in the respective chosen area of teacher certification.
+Wiley College Provide evidence of Code of Ethics training (signatures required)- Admission to EPP and FERPA Form in EDUC 2310 Introduction to Teaching or EDUC 3306 Education Seminar.
+Normally at the 60 hours Complete a qualifying interview. nours Complete 30 field-based observation hours.
+Stage Assessing/Determining Candidates Knowledge, Skills, and Dispositions Benchmark II Take the TExES PPR and content specific certification exams.
+The Teacher Early Childhood majors must pass the TExES PPR, content Candidate- specific, and the Science of Teaching Reading (STR) Candidate • Maintain at least a 2.75 GPA.
+Assessment Complete all program coursework at or above a "C" grade. • Complete at least 55 hours of field-based experiences/observations Submit TExES scores for all exams Advancement- Pass the Federal criminal background check process.
+(Candidacy) to Provide evidence of Code of Ethics training (signatures required) Student Teach Submit a professional portfolio.

-Stage Assessing/Determining Candidates Knowledge, Skills, and Dispositions Benchmark III Student Teaching and Certification At exit from program and Graduation Adhere strictly to all policies and procedures outlined in the Student Teaching Handbook.
+Normally at the 90- 100 hour Stage Assessing/Determining Candidates Knowledge, Skills, and Dispositions Benchmark III Student Teaching and Certification At exit from program and Graduation Adhere strictly to all policies and procedures outlined in the Student Teaching Handbook.
 Continue performing at or above a "B" grade level throughout the Student Teaching Experience to be considered a Program Finisher.
 Apply for Standard Teaching Certificate through TEA at www.tea.state.tx.us Post-Graduation 1 to 2 years into teaching Graduate completes Alumni Survey assessing quality of the Educator Preparation Program Principal Surveys are sent to employers to evaluate graduates' preparedness for full-time employment as educators